nodejs/node/GOVERNANCE.md

 * Participation in working groups
 * Merging pull requests

-The TSC periodically reviews the Collaborator list to identify inactive Collaborators.
-Past Collaborators are typically given _Emeritus_ status.
+The TSC can remove inactive Collaborators or provide them with _Emeritus_ status.
 Emeriti may request that the TSC restore them to active status.

 ## Technical Steering Committee